abpio/abp-commercial-docs/en/getting-started-running-solution.md

 `ngrok http 44305`

-> You should replace "44305" with the real port.
+* You should replace "44305" with the real port.
+* You should replace `Authority` with the Ngrok URL.

 #### IOS